 Gently pull back on the edge of the array to avoid pulling the skin.

 Unplug the cords from the connector box and step into a warm shower to loosen and remove the arrays.
-This tip comes from other Optune users.
+Consider using baby oil to loosen the arrays further, if necessary.
+These tips come from other Optune users.

 How often should I change the arrays?

 Transducer arrays must be changed at least 2 times per week (one set of arrays should not be worn for more than 4 days at a time).
 However, more frequent transducer array changes are recommended if:

 Time-saving tips for array changes

 - Prep the arrays ahead of time so they’re ready to be placed

 - Create an array change area in your home so that all of your supplies can live in one place

 Learn about managing arrays from those who have firsthand experience.

 Optune Buddy ProgramSchedule a chat